 On this tour, we want to show you the acoustic depth of our home town, and how it feels to walk around the city.
 Which sounds tell you where you are?
 After our sight tour (15 best brick buildings), the diverse taste adventure for Coca Cola*s logistics meeting last year, and our Smells like WIEN Spirit tour to the most distinctive fragrances of west Vienna, we move to a fourth sense, hearing, and celebrate the city from a new perspective.

 What tells you that you are in Wien, through your ears?
-We will explore public transport (from OeBB to trams), dialect, songs, 'Zweite Kasse, Bitte' grant, 'Augustiner, BItte', or 'Mit Scharfes' late-night Wuerstelstand talk.
+We will explore public transport (from OeBB to trams), dialect, songs, 'Zweite Kasse, Bitte' grant, 'Augustiner, BItte', or 'Mit Scharfes' late-night Wuerstelstand talk, and the hammering of Schnitzel Koechinnen.

 Beethoven spent 5 hours every day walking around Wien West, and he composed his music on the way.
 You can feel that rhythm and diversity in his symphonies.
 We want to reflect that on our tour.